We're leaving the information below for your reference.

 It's a DIY gathering.
 What are you planning?
-Sure you can just show up and figure something out.
-You can also signal ahead of time.
 On the Participation tab of your My Account section, you can let us know what you're interested in, and add something not on the list.
-Here are those options:
+Those options are below.

 Each of our three stages is curated and managed by a producer.
 Like last year, our three producers are Jordee Akerley (pool), Kate Lesta (lodge) and Jay Fields (yurt).

 As usual we'll ask for your help with setup, meals, gate & greeters, cleanup, and some logistics.
 Here's what each team does:

 If you're planning on arriving Thursday afternoon, we could use your help with a few things.
 There's work setting up our stages and areas for trip sitting, People's Mic, first aid, and the kitchen.